 Terraforming Mars is focused on card drafting.
 There are over 200 cards that represent sci-fi thematic projects that players can complete.
 Build a space elevator, capture an asteroid, or complete one of the less exciting projects: Fusion Power, Biomass Combustors, or Solar Power.

 But you won’t be able to complete many projects if your economic foundations aren’t solid.
-You need to build an engine, that will produce money, energy, heat, titanium, and steel.
-Manage energy into heat, use greenery to build forests, and add oxygen into the atmosphere to make it breathable.
+You need to build an engine that will produce money, energy, heat, titanium, and steel.
+Manage energy into heat, use greenery to build forests, and add oxygen to the atmosphere to make it breathable.

-In the tight economical system that Terraforming Mars provides, only the true strategists will populate the surface, make it habitable, and build exciting projects.
+In the tight economic system that Terraforming Mars provides, only the true strategists will populate the surface, make it habitable, and build exciting projects.

 2. Gaia Project